Junoth/AirbusShipDetection/Web_Interface/README.md

 MongoDB is also deployed by docker by using the official docker image [mongo](https://hub.docker.com/_/mongo/)

-Because of the sandbox mechanism,we need to use bridge network to connect web and mongodb.You can use docker-compose file directly to make containers.Use volumes to bind container with the local file.
+Because of the sandbox mechanism,we need to use bridge network to connect web and mongodb.You can use docker-compose file directly to make containers.You can also use volumes to bind container with the local file.
 ```
 version: '3'